 4. You should enroll in Medicare Part B, even if you have VA benefits.

-Financial advisors and the the U.S. Department of Veteran’s Affairs highly recommend that senior veterans enroll in Medicare Part B’s medical coverage.
+Financial advisors and the VA highly recommend that senior veterans enroll in Medicare Part B’s medical coverage.
 Even with the monthly fee, it is worth it to have medical coverage if your local VA facility doesn’t cover all health services or your family’s VA benefits are dropped at some point.
 In instances where veterans’ benefits don’t include health services, your family may have to pay 100% out-of-pocket expenses for a serious illness.

-Do you have further questions about the differences between Medicare and VA benefits?
+Do you have any other questions about the differences between Medicare and VA benefits?
 Have we missed anything?
-Share your thoughts with us in the comments below.
+Share your questions or thoughts with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.